Jigarthanda (2014 film): Casting

-In an interaction with IANS in early March 2014, Siddharth expressed his hope that Jigarthanda would help him break away from the stereotypical "boy-next-door" and "chocolate boy" roles he was known for, and allow him to showcase his versatility.
+In an interaction with IANS in early March 2014, Siddharth expressed hope that Jigarthanda would help him break away from the stereotypical "boy-next-door" and "chocolate boy" roles he was known for and allow him to showcase his versatility.
 In late May 2013, Lakshmi Menon revealed that she was a part of the film's cast.
 The actress later stated, "I have put in a lot of effort for my role as an idli seller in the film.
 I visited a few idli shops in Madurai before the shoot and geared up for my character".
-It was reported in mid-July 2013 that Vijay Sethupathi would play the antagonist, but soon after it was announced that he would do a cameo only if Karthik obliges as he had no dates.
-The role went to Bobby Simha, with Karthik stating, "I decided not to cast anyone who we thought was an obvious choice for the role, including Vijay Sethupathi.
+It was reported in mid-July 2013 that Vijay Sethupathi would play the antagonist, but it was later confirmed that he would do only a cameo for his "mentor" Karthik.
+However, in 2022, Karthik confirmed that Sethupathi was indeed considered for the antagonist, and the character's name Assault Sethu was in fact a reference to Sethupathi.
+Sethupathi briefly portrays Sethu in flashback sequences, and himself in the present.

+Bobby Simha was eventually cast as Sethu, with Karthik stating, "I decided not to cast anyone who we thought was an obvious choice for the role, including Vijay Sethupathi.
 After seeing his performance in Neram, in which Bobby played a gangster, we thought that if we do a complete makeover, he could crack it".
-However, in 2022, Karthik confirmed that Sethupathi was indeed considered for the role, and the character's name Assault Sethu was in fact a reference to Sethupathi.
-Sethupathi briefly portrays Sethu in flashback sequences, and himself in the present.
-Simha said that he interacted with real gangsters as a part of his preparation for the role.
+Simha said that he interacted with real gangsters in preparation for the role.
 In 2023, Raghava Lawrence said he was supposed to do the role but could not due to unforeseeable reasons.
 Guru Somasundaram was cast as the acting coach Muthu after Simha recommended him to the director.
-Karthik wanted Mani Ratnam to make a cameo as himself, but he and the producer were unable to contact him; instead, the role went to Vetrimaaran.
+Karthik wanted Mani Ratnam to make a cameo as himself, but he and the producer were unable to contact him; instead, another director Vetrimaaran appeared as himself.

-Filming

-Principal photography started on 12 June 2013 at Madurai.
-At the end of July 2013, referencing a tweet by Siddharth, it was reported that the entire filming had come to an end.
-But director Karthik later informed the press that only 75% of the film's shoot had been wrapped up and while Siddharth had completed his part he may join during the patchwork left.
-While Siddharth was participating in the shoot of Vasanthabalan's period drama Kaaviya Thalaivan, the shoot continued and in mid-November 2013 Karthik, during a press meet about the commencement of Pizza II: Villa, informed that Jigarthanda was nearing completion.
-Principal photography ended on 21 November 2013.